Associate Professor Xuemin Wang

 My research focuses on the mechanisms that control cell function and their roles in human diseases, in particular, the intracellular signalling pathways that control protein synthesis in mammalian cells.

-Areas of current interest include the mammalian target of rapamycin (mTOR) pathway which integrates signals from nutrients and hormones such as insulin.
+Areas of interest include the mammalian target of rapamycin (mTOR) pathway which integrates signals from nutrients and hormones such as insulin.
 In turn, mTOR controls a host of cellular processes, including protein and lipid synthesis.
 Defects in the control of mTOR can lead to human diseases such as cancer, type 2 diabetes, neurological disorders and cardiovascular disease.

 My research at SAHMRI includes studies on the regulation of protein synthesis in cancer cells, especially in tumour growth, and on the molecular mechanisms that drive diet-induced weight gain and the development of metabolic diseases such as type 2 diabetes.
 A key goal is to identify novel therapeutic targets to tackle these widespread and often hard-to-treat disorders.